RisePeopleInc/ng4-spinner/README.md

 # Ng4Spinner

-The Spinner allows you to show and hide loader , which can be devleoped according to your requirement and design
+The Ng4Spinner allows you to show and hide your customized loader ,  according to your requirement and design.
+Include the HTML in the landing component and can control show and hide from any  components in the respective module.

 ## Installation